 The increase in the world’s population has generated an exponential growth in food demand with significant impacts on the environment.
-Unsustainable agricultural production practices have resulted in very serious damage to the soil in terms of erosion, contamination by dangerous substances, compaction and desertification.
+If compared with sustainable agriculture methods, unsustainable agricultural production practices have resulted in very serious damage to the soil in terms of erosion, contamination by dangerous substances, compaction and desertification.

 In addition, there has been over-exploitation of water resources; most of the water has become polluted due to the indiscriminate use of dangerous substances, generating eutrophication.
 Intensive agriculture and breeding have contributed to the loss of agricultural and natural biodiversity, degrading ecosystems and causing the reduction, if not the extinction, of many animal and plant species.
 Adverse impacts have been recorded also on a climate level due especially to a notable increase in carbon dioxide and methane emissions.

 The term “sustainability” is intended as an integrated factor between environmental, social and economic elements.